TN 64 (03-18)

-If earnings are above $65 per month, obtain an allegation from the individual that either:
+If earnings are above $65 per month, obtain an statement from the individual that either:

-Record this statement in remarks on the Blind/Impaired Work Expenses (IBIE) screen in MISSICS, the remarks on the application or redetermination form, on a SSA-795 (Statement of Claimant or Other Person), or on a Report of Contact (RC).
-For MISSICS cases when no BWE is alleged, show “No BWE” in the expense field and “0.00” in the amount field on the IBIE screen and document the explanation in remarks.
+Record this statement in remarks on the Blind/Impaired Work Expenses page in Supplemental Security Income (SSI) claim system (i.e., MSSICS/SSI claim system), the remarks on the application or redetermination form, on a SSA-795 (Statement of Claimant or Other Individual), or on a SSA-5002 (Report of Contact or R/C in SSI claim system).
+For SSI claim system cases when no BWE is alleged, select the radio button ‘There are no expenses to record” and document the reason.

 2. Allegation of IRWE

 a disabled individual's earned income exceeds $65 in any month; or

 at least one member of an eligible couple is disabled and has earned income, and the couple's total earned income exceeds $65 in any month; or

 a disabled individual has earned income of $65 or less, the individual is subject to spouse-to-spouse deeming, and the couple's total earned income exceeds $65.

 SSI claim system, when no IRWE is alleged, select the radio button ‘There are no expenses to record” and document the reason in the remarks box.

 item 7 on SSA-821-BK (OS 15025.010), check the “NO” box if no IRWE are alleged; or